Unions give big to block ‘right to work’ in expensive Missouri ballot initiative race

 The right-to-work PACs, for and against, have drawn more than $14 million since efforts to repeal the law began last year and could top a failed 2016 campaign to increase cigarette taxes, but they're still a ways from surpassing a 2006 campaign to expand stem cell research that drew more than $31.3 million.

-More than half of the states have adopted right to work, according to the National Conference of State Legislatures.
+More than half of the states have adopted right to work laws, according to the National Conference of State Legislatures.
 Missourians' decision, some argue, could slow the national march toward right to work or embolden efforts to change labor laws.

 "And that's what I think unions are concerned about — a domino effect of gradually losing power over time because laws will impede their ability to raise money and use it for political campaigns and organizing," Robertson said.